At the pelvic brim the urogenital fascia accompanied the ureters and the hypogastric nn. into the pelvis

 - Medially: at the renal hilar level, and caudally from this level, the renal fascia fuses with the lateral margin of the quadratus lumborum (transversalis) fascia.

 Martin (1942) found medially the anterior renal fascia splits into a superficial and deep laminae.
-Superficial layer: up to the origin of the superior mesenteric artery this layer crosses the midline to form a mass of connective tissue in front of the aorta and inferior vena cava.
+Superficial layer: up to the origin of the superior mesenteric artery this layer crosses the midline to form a mass of connective tissue in front of the aorta and inferior vena cava from L3-L5 (Coffin et al 2014).
 Here it blends with the anterior renal fascia from the opposite kidney.
 Above the level of the superior mesenteric artery the anterior renal fascia covers the mass of connective tissue surrounding the origins of the coeliac axis and superior mesenteric artery (in which lie the coeliac and superior mesenteric autonomic plexuses).
 Deep layer: passes backwards around the medial border of the kidney becoming firmly adherent to the front of the renal hilum and then continues to join the posterior renal fascia.

-As well as Martin (1942) finding the anterior renal fascia to cover the mass of connective tissue surrounding the origins of the coeliac axis and superior mesenteric artery Coffey et al (2015) found the root of the mesentery to start also at the superior mesenteric artery.
+As well as Martin (1942) finding the anterior renal fascia to cover the mass of connective tissue surrounding the origins of the coeliac axis and superior mesenteric artery Coffey et al (2015) found the root of the mesentery and transverse mesocolon to start also at the superior mesenteric artery.
+This artery also gives attachment to the suspensory ligament of the duodenum (ligament of Treitz).

 The posterior renal fascia splits at the medial boarder of the kidney.
 One layer turns into the hilum of the kidney and becomes firmly attached to the posterior aspect of the the ureter.
 The second layer blends with the psoas major (transversalis) fascia especially at the medial and lateral edges of the psoas.